Illinois Gov. Pritzker gives update on coronavirus response

 Cases in Illinois:

-On April 29, the Illinois Department of Health announced 2,253 new cases, bringing the total to 50,355 cases
+On April 30, the Illinois Department of Health announced 2,563 new cases, bringing the total to 52,918 cases.

 On April 25, Gov. Pritzker and Dr. Ngozi Ezike with the Illinois Department of Public Health cautioned against the ingesting, injecting or snorting of household cleaners, citing an increased amount of calls to the Illinois Poison Center.